-The basic daily fee is indexed on 20 March and 20 September each year in-line with the indexation increases to the age pension.
+The basic daily fee is indexed on 20 March and 20 September each year in line with the indexation increases to the age pension.
 The current rates can be found at www.health.gov.au.

 Means tested care fee

-Residents in permanent aged care may be asked to pay a means tested care fee in addition to the basic daily fee.
-Residents with a means tested amount (based on assessable assets and income) above the maximum accommodation supplement may be asked to pay a means tested care fee.
+Residents in permanent aged care may be asked to pay a means-tested care fee in addition to the basic daily fee.
+Residents with a means tested amount (based on assessable assets and income) above the maximum accommodation supplement may be asked to pay a means-tested care fee.